ndw/website/README.md

 # website

-Common resources for the various project websites (only used as a submodule)
+Common resources for the various project websites.
+This repository is only used as a submodule.
+It doesn’t have any function on its own.